singhvishnumnnit/JavaSeries-BasicsIn10-Vishnu/README.md

 > #### What is Java?
 > Java is a programming language and a platform.
 It was developed by the company named Sun MicroSystems in 1995 which was later acquired by Oracle Corporation.
 Now oracle manages and releases different versions of java.
 Java was created by a team led by James Gosling at Sum MicroSystems.
 > Java is used for the Developement of the Softwares and Applications.
+> ** Software is a program requirement to collect the data and information to command the computer to function.
+It corresponds with the hardware on which the machine is built and truly accomplishes the task. **

 * ### History of Java
 * ### Getting Started with Java
 * ### What is Path and Classpath